 Although its small size, both image quality, and range are quite good.
 I got a clear signal about 70-90 meters from me.

 Based on my pleasant experience building the F450 quadcopter, I started with confidence to assembly this little bird.

-Second step is to solder the motor leads.
-The package contains two type of motors, clockwise and anti-clockwise.
+The second step is to solder the motor leads.
+The package contains two types of motors, clockwise and anti-clockwise.
 The correct order of the motors is:

 - Motor 1 – CW (blue and red wires).

 - Motor 2 – CCW (black and white wires);

 - Motor 3 – CCW (black and white wires);